 There is also the opportunity for more upsells and cross-sells as well as impulse buys, positively impacting your bottom line.

-Using reports and data correctly will help you develop an information-rich ecommerce analytics system.
-Measuring your store’s performance against a well-defined set of KPIs will also help you improve your VAR business.
+Using reports and data correctly will help you develop a winning strategy.
+And measuring your store’s performance against a well-defined set of KPIs will help you improve your VAR business.